Kausiukas/capstone_project/7_agent_layers.md

 ## 🎯 Layer 3: Structure, Goals & Behaviors

 ### **Function & Purpose**
 This layer defines the agent's personality, goals, ethical framework, and behavioral patterns.
-It ensures the AI operates within defined parameters and adapts its behavior based on context and user preferences.
+It ensures the AI operates within defined parameters and adapts its behavior based on context and user preferences. **NEW**: Now includes self-improving behavior through local resource integration and automated learning from available code, documents, and tools.

 ### **Core Components**
 - **Goal Management**: Define, track, and prioritize objectives